 - (a) XR Communications, LLC and DBA Vivato Technologies filed a lawsuit against the Company's subsidiary, D-Link Systems, in April 2017, alleging that some of the D-Link Systems' products infringed its patents.
 D-Link Systems has retained its attorneys in the US and is currently building defense with product suppliers.
 Based on its evaluation, the Consolidated Company believes the litigation will not have any significant impact on its current operations. - (b) The Consolidated Company's subsidiary, D-Link Brazil, had disputes regarding prior year's declaration tax on industrialized products with the local tax authorities, and had filed administrative litigation and administrative remedy.
 D-Link Brazil had accrued possible tax, interest and penalty. - (c) The Consolidated Company's subsidiary, D-Link India, had disputes regarding prior year's declaration tax on customs with the local tax authorities.
-Based on its evaluation, the Consolidated Company believes the litigation will not have any significant impact on its current operations. - (d) Parity Networks, LLC filed a lawsuit against the Company in February 2020, alleging that some of the D-Link's products infringed its patents.
+Based on its evaluation, the Consolidated Company believes the litigation will not have any significant impact on its current operations. - (d) UNM Rainforest Innovations filed a lawsuit against the Company in February 2020, alleging that some of the D-Link's products infringed its patents.
 The Company has retained its attorneys in the US and is currently building defense with product suppliers.
 Based on its evaluation, the Consolidated Company believes the litigation will not have any significant impact on its current operations.

-- (e) UNM Rainforest Innovations filed a lawsuit against the Company in February 2020, alleging that some of the D-Link's products infringed its patents.
+- (e) Cedar Lane Technologies Inc. filed a lawsuit against the Company in December 2020, alleging that some of the D-Link's products infringed its patents.
 The Company has retained its attorneys in the US and is currently building defense with product suppliers.
-Based on its evaluation, the Consolidated Company believes the litigation will not have any significant impact on its current operations. - (f) Cedar Lane Technologies Inc. filed a lawsuit against the Company in December 2020, alleging that some of the D-Link's products infringed its patents.
-The Company has retained its attorneys in the US and is currently building defense with product suppliers.
-Based on its evaluation, the Consolidated Company believes the litigation will not have any significant impact on its current operations. - (g) McAfee, LLC, McAfee (Singapore) Pte Ltd, McAfee Ireland Limited and McAfee Co Ltd retained attorneys to send a lawyer's letter requesting patent license fee to the Company in February 2021.
+Based on its evaluation, the Consolidated Company believes the litigation will not have any significant impact on its current operations. - (f) McAfee, LLC, McAfee (Singapore) Pte Ltd, McAfee Ireland Limited and McAfee Co Ltd retained attorneys to send a lawyer's letter requesting patent license fee to the Company in February 2021.
 The status is in the negotiation process.
+Based on its evaluation, the Consolidated Company believes the litigation will not have any significant impact on its current operations. - (g) Israel Consumers Council filed a group lawsuit against the Consolidated Company's subsidiary, D-Link International, in 2020, alleging that D-Link International was suspected of restricting product resale prices in Israel.
+D-Link International has retained its attorneys to handle and negotiate a settlement.
 Based on its evaluation, the Consolidated Company believes the litigation will not have any significant impact on its current operations. - (h) The Consolidated Company is currently under negotiations with a number of companies regarding the royalty on patents.
 In addition to the abovementioned lawsuits, there are other disputes that are in the negotiation process, and therefore the amount of liabilities is unclear.
 The Consolidated Company has accrued the possible expense. - (10) Losses Due to Major Disasters: None. - (11) Subsequent Events: None.